forgek153/Portfolio/SQL/Cohort Table Analysis/README.md

 # :floppy_disk: Cohort Table Analysis

-Welcome, this page will be about using SQL to create a cohort table for further analysis!
+This project involves creating a cohort analysis table using SQL and BigQuery, focusing on grouping customers based on their first purchase or sign-up dates.
+The analysis tracks and compares customer behavior over time, providing insights into retention and engagement patterns.
+The project includes data filtering, calculating cohort indices, and visualizing retention rates using Python and Seaborn, aiding in strategic decision-making for customer engagement and retention efforts.

+The dataset used can be found [here](https://archive.ics.uci.edu/dataset/352/online+retail)

+DB Used: BigQuery

 A cohort table, often used in cohort analysis, is a tool that groups customers (or users) into cohorts based on shared characteristics or experiences within a defined time-span.
 These characteristics are often their first purchase date or the date they first signed up for a service.
 The cohort table then tracks and compares the behavior and performance of these groups over time.

-The dataset used can be found [here](https://archive.ics.uci.edu/dataset/352/online+retail)

-DB Used: BigQuery

 ***

 ## 📚 Table of Contents